SummaryRead the full fact sheet

-Facial implants are a form of cosmetic surgery used to improve a person’s facial contours or provide a more harmonious balance to their face and features.
-Facial implants also restore shape to a face after trauma or major disease (such as cancer).
+Facial implant surgery is a form of used to change people’s facial contours or provide more balance to their face and features.
+Facial implant surgery also restores shape to a face after or major disease (such as ).
 Implants may be made of human tissue or synthetic materials such as silicone or polythene.

 Some people choose to have cheek implants because they think their cheeks look flat or sunken.
 Cheek implants can make the cheeks look larger, higher or fuller.